The benefits of water for pain are huge!

 Maybe you really do not see yourself birthing your baby in the water …but let’s not throw the baby out with the bath water!!
 You don’t necessarily have to give birth to your baby in the water, although that can be amazing, what about just using it for pain relief?

-Over the last year or two the options for using water for labour and birth have grown, definitely in my working area, The Hague, Delft and Rotterdam.
+Over the last few years the options for using water for labour and birth have grown, definitely in The Hague and Rotterdam.
 Midwives are being trained to support water birth and hospitals are seeing there is a demand for it.
-Even though it is becoming more popular, the options are still very limited.
-(My next blog will provide a list of hospitals in these cities above and the options they have for water birth)

 The shower is often not considered and is also underestimated as a good form of pain relief.
 Women who use the shower though during labour can stay in there for hours sometimes.
 It really can help manage the pain.
 Almost all hospitals have showers in the en-suite bathrooms.
 A fantastic option for pain management.